Abonmarche/Cloning/solution_cloner_plan.md

 ## Current State

-The solution cloner now supports the core data layer types:
+The solution cloner now supports:
-- **Feature Layers** - Base hosted data
+- **Feature Layers** - Base hosted data with schema, symbology, and relationships
-- **Views** - Filtered/subset views of feature layers
+- **Views** - Filtered/subset views of feature layers with field visibility
-- **Join Views** - Views that join multiple feature layers
+- **Join Views** - Views that join multiple feature layers with proper geometry
+- **Web Maps** - Maps with updated layer references and organization URLs
+- **Instant Apps** - Web mapping applications with updated web map references

 The ID mapping and reference update system is fully functional, automatically updating references when cloning dependent items.
-The system properly detects item types even when they appear as generic "Feature Service" items.
+The system properly detects item types even when they appear as generic "Feature Service" items and handles cross-organization cloning with proper URL updates.

 ### Ready for Production Use For:
-- Cloning individual feature layers, views, and join views
+- Cloning individual feature layers, views, join views, web maps, and instant apps
-- Solutions containing these data layer types
+- Solutions containing these item types with full dependency resolution
+- Cross-organization cloning (personal to work, ArcGIS Online to Enterprise)

 ### Still In Development:
-- Web map cloning with proper reference updates
 - Dashboard cloning with widget reference updates
-- Instant App cloning
 - Experience Builder app cloning

 This architecture provides a robust, maintainable, and extensible foundation for cloning complete ArcGIS Online solutions while preserving all the proven functionality from your existing individual scripts.